vernemq/vmq-docs/configuration/http-pub.md

 	"user_properties": [{"a":"b"}]
 }
 ```
 In order to allow more complex payload to be encoded as part of the json, the payload itself can be also be base64 encoded.
 The query string "encoding=base64" has to be used to indicate that the payload is base64 encoded.
-The encoding query string paramater can either be "base64" or "plain".
+The encoding query string parameter can either be "base64" or "plain".
 Plain is the default.

 ### Header parameters
 Topic, user, password, qos, retain and user_properties can also be part of the HTTP header.
 The HTTP body is used for the actual message payload.
 The payload then does not need to be base64 encoded.